2023_Leadworker Effectiveness | 2/10

 In Leadworker Effectiveness, Leads learn skills they will use daily—managing their changing relationships with co-workers, establishing open communication, clearly setting expectations, and giving feedback to improve performance.

 After completing this course, participants will be able to:

 - Manage relationships with non-Leads for increased teamwork and productivity

 - Use active listening techniques to increase information sharing across the team

 - Acknowledge high performers with a three-step feedback model

 - Improve substandard performance using a five-step feedback model

-Note: Leadworker Effectiveness overlaps with some of the material from our Feedback for Success and Communicating for Success courses.
+Note: Leadworker Effectiveness overlaps with some of the material from our Feedback for Success and Coaching for Success courses.